lesander/kamergotchi-bot/README.md

 ## Getting started

-This module is both a CLI program and a Node module.
+This package is both a CLI program and a Node module.
-The most common way to get started is to download the `kamergotchi` package from NPM.
+The easiest way to get started is to download the `kamergotchi` package from NPM.

 ```shell
 npm install -g kamergotchi